GenomicDataInfrastructure/oneplusmg-framework/pages/about/accessibility.md

   * [The Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/)
   * [AccessibilityTest.org](https://accessibilitytest.org), which runs several online accessibility checkers at once.

-The website was last tested on 7 September 2023.

 ## Level of compliance
 As far as we can ascertain, this website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 If you feel there are issues to address, however, then please email [framework@elixir-europe.org](mailto:framework@elixir-europe.org).

-This statement was prepared on 30 August 2023.